yurist/mqlambdatm-demo/README.md

 You can `ssh` to the EC2 instance after the script finishes to check the cloud-init logs at `/var/log/cloud-init-output.log` and see the demo progress.

 You can remove all demo resources by deleting the stack created by the script.
 The script displays the relevant instructions.

+# Use of IBM software

+The demo downloads and installs IBM MQ Advanced for Developers.
+By running the demo, you accept [IBM License agreement](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?popup=Y&li_formnum=L-APIG-A4FHQ9)

 # License